How to Tell if They Are Softwood Logs?Posted on - 10.03.21

 Due to their characteristics of being less dense, it has made softwood a popular material for a lot of tasks, including burning.
 This low density means that it’s much quicker to start burning softwood than hardwood, making it perfect to start a fire with.
 Starting a fire with a hardwood log would have you there for quite a while.
 However, softwood logs will have it burning in no time and are adept at quickly ramping up the temperature.
 This can help with reducing the smoke emitted from the wood.
 Here at D Price and Sons, we actually recommend pairing the two, with softwood logs being used to start the fire and hardwood being used to maintain it.

 If you’re looking to dry the wood yourself, softwood logs will most probably be the best option too as they dry much quicker than hardwood.
-However, if you would prefer to purchase it already dried, we also offer kiln dried softwood logs.
+However, if you would prefer to purchase it already dried, we also offer kiln-dried softwood logs.
 Whichever you choose, it’s important to understand that no wood should be burned in your stove or log burner until it is dried.
-Otherwise, you could be expose your equipment and the surroundings to smoke damage.
+Otherwise, you could be exposing your equipment and the surroundings to smoke damage.

 Softwood Logs in Stoke-on-Trent and Staffordshire From D Price and Sons